Adam Cramer, Executive Director

-Louis is a lawyer based in Hood River, Oregon, who has worked for Outdoor Alliance for a number of years on a project basis.
-Louis works as Policy Counsel for Outdoor Alliance, focused on monitoring national policy developments, facilitating coordination among member organizations, and supporting Outdoor Alliance's work with research and advocacy content.
-Louis is an avid whitewater kayaker and enthusiastic mountain biker, and backcountry skier.
+Louis is a lawyer based in Hood River, Oregon, and runs OA's policy program.
+As Policy Counsel, Louis monitors national policy developments, facilitates coordination among member organizations, and leads OA advocacy work with research and policy content.
+Louis is a world-class whitewater kayaker and enthusiastic mountain biker and backcountry skier.

 Tania Lown-Hecht, Communications Director